robinawilliams/ocd_file_editor/readme.md

 ## How to run this project

- - run the command - `python main.py`
+ - run the command - `python gui.py`

 ## How to use this project
  - Drag and drop the file into the window or choose "Browse" to select the file.
- - Click the buttons for items you want to add.
+ - Click the buttons for words you want to add.
  - Click "Rename Files" to confirm changes.
  - Undo will revert the last button clicked.
  - Clear will remove everything including the selected file.
  - You can add or remove categories based on your needs.
+ - You can weight categories to have them appear earlier or later in the queue.
+ - Use " - " and "\_\_-__ " in the preprocessed file name and check the box "Move Text" to move all text within it to the end of the file when renaming.
+For example, "Artist - WORDS TO MOVE__-__ .mp3"

 ## Find a bug?